wttech/bobcat/docs/_docs/guides/first-test.md

 ---
-title: Writing your first test with Bobcat
+title: Writing your first test case with Bobcat
 ---

-This guide uses `bobcat-junit5` template to create tests.
+This guide uses the `bobcat-junit5` template to generate a Bobcat project.
+[Here]({{site.baseurl}}/docs/templates/) you can find out how to use such a template.

 ## Context

-We will write a simple test that will check the following:
+We will write a simple test case that will do the following:

 1. Open the Wikipedia homepage.
 2. Search for 'hello world' in the search box.